krembilneuroinformatics/kcni-school-lessons/day6/README.md

 Tutorial 2: Modeling Neuroimaging Data
 ------------
 1. Set your environment using `'kcni_setup_paths'`
-2. Main script is `'DCMCompareDemo'`
+2. The master script is `'DCMCompareDemo'`.
+We will run it section by section to understand the different steps involved in the analysis.

 Assignments
 ------------